Skip to content

-See the Quick Start guide on how to install and configure Graphsignal.
+See the Quick Start guide on how to install Graphsignal.

 The dstack SGLang example starts the server with python3 -m sglang.launch_server.
-Below is the same shape of configuration with Graphsignal installed at startup, the API key supplied via the environment, and the server started through graphsignal-run.
+Wrapping it with graphsignal-run (and supplying the API key via env) is the only change:

 type: service